Denyyyys/Stock-Quotes-API/README.md

 ## Postman Collection

 A Postman collection named `collection.json` is provided with this project.
+It's in `Postman` directory.
 You can import this collection into Postman to test the endpoints of the API.

 ## Swagger Documentation